Grades Grades 9-12, College, Adults

 Princeton Environmental Film Festival

-In this David and Goliath story, proud Scottish homeowners take on The Donald over one of Britain's very last stretches of wilderness.
+In this David and Goliath story, proud Scottish homeowners take on Donald Trump over one of Britain's very last stretches of wilderness.

 In this David and Goliath story for the 21st century, a group of proud Scottish homeowners take on a celebrity tycoon.
 At stake is one of Britain's very last stretches of wilderness.